fbpx

 • The total cost of attendance

-• The average percent of need met and the average financial aid package amount
+• The average percent of financial need met and the average financial aid package amount

 • Three reasons why you are interested in THIS college